Liqs-v2/Liqs.me/README.md

 - dynamic change of navbar

 - PHP
-  - Add new posts directly to Database -> no add button or any
-  - Add first posts
   - try to read out header/teaser
-  - Content
   - Add special letters in the main text(ß, ?, $, §, usw) to be able to split the content for paragraphs
 - Set up webserver on raspi to have portable DB